 - Ask for larger up-front payments for projects that will span this year and next.

-Income Deferral Strategies for the Self-Employed
+Income Deferral Strategies and Benefits

 - Ask for smaller up-front payments for projects that span this year and next.